Calcified Root Canal Treatment in NYC

 A standard root canal cannot be performed on a calcified tooth.
 However, if your endodontist discovers that a canal has become calcified, a calcified root canal can help save the tooth.
 This specialized form of root canal therapy can be performed on a calcified tooth, even if the soft tissue within is more difficult to locate, visualize and treat.

-Schedule Your Appointment to Learn More About Calcified Root Canal Treatments
+Schedule Your Calcified Root Canal Treatment in NYC

-Whether you would like a second opinion to confirm you calcified root canal diagnosis or are struggling with tooth pain and require endodontic care in New York City, we invite you to book your free consultation at Midtown Endodontist NYC today to discuss and learn if a calcified root canal procedure is the right treatment for you.
+Whether you would like a second opinion to confirm you calcified root canal diagnosis or are struggling with tooth pain and require endodontic care in New York City, we invite you to book your free consultation at Midtown Endodontist NYC today to discuss treatment options for your oral health, the cost of a calcified root canal, and learn if a calcified root canal procedure is the right treatment for you.

 Author: Dr. Steven Lipner